biolink/biolink-model/docs/Attribute.md

  * [BiologicalSex](BiologicalSex.md)
  * [ClinicalAttribute](ClinicalAttribute.md) - Attributes relating to a clinical manifestation
  * [FrequencyValue](FrequencyValue.md) - describes the frequency of occurrence of an event or condition
- * [Inheritance](Inheritance.md) - The pattern or 'mode' in which a particular genetic trait or disorder is passed from one generation to the next, e.g. autosomal dominant, autosomal recessive, etc.
  * [OrganismAttribute](OrganismAttribute.md) - describes a characteristic of an organismal entity.
  * [SeverityValue](SeverityValue.md) - describes the severity of a phenotypic feature or disease
  * [Zygosity](Zygosity.md)